terems-org/terems-org/README.md

-# WebZ blog rendering SPA - green theme
+# a WebZ blog rendering SPA